All Episodes

 And then he climbed up on the roof somehow with a gun barrel down his pants, which doesn't sound possible.

-And it's it's a tricky thing, actually.
+And it's a tricky thing, actually.

-It's it's not trivial.
+It's not trivial.

 You couldn't trust the shot if you assembled it all of a sudden.

-Like quickly, magically, in a moment, he disassembled it, stuck the barrel down his pants again, then jumped off the roof somehow with a gun barrel down his pants, which I'm pretty sure that would be very painful, and you'd break something.
+Anyway, we're told then he disassembled it after he took the shot, like quickly, magically, in a moment, he disassembled it, stuck the barrel down his pants again, then jumped off the roof somehow with a gun barrel down his pants, which I'm pretty sure that would be very painful and you'd break something.

-And then we're told that he ran to the woods, and then that he reassembled the rifle in the woods, only to leave it there, and then run away so that the FBI could find the rifle.
+And then we're told that he ran to the woods and then that he reassembled the rifle in the woods only to leave it there and then run away so that the FBI could find the rifle.

-Now that makes no sense at all.
+Now, that makes no sense at all.

 It turns out that while he was assembling and disassembling the gun, he was also changing his clothes multiple times.